FrancisBanville/ms_interpreting_probabilities/README.md

 common in ecological webs where taxonomic resolution is typically low [@Hemprich-Bennett2021AssImp; @VazquezSS2022Ecological].
-Interaction probabilities at broader taxonomic scales should be based on probabilities of interactions between individuals, for both local and metawebs.
+Interaction probabilities at broader taxonomic scales should be based on probabilities of interactions between individuals, for both local webs and metawebs.
 For instance, in local individual-based food webs, the probability that two individuals interact reflects our degree of belief that one individual will consume the other.
 Similarly, in local species-based food webs, the probability that two species interact represents our degree of belief that at least one individual from the predator species consumes at least another individual from the prey species.
 Furthermore, in local clade-based food webs, the probability that two clades interact represents our degree of belief that at least two species from these clades interact with each other or, equivalently, that at least two individuals from these clades interact with each other.
 Fundamentally, the taxonomic scaling of interactions involves aggregating interactions between individuals into larger groups, which may exhibit varying degrees of homogeneity based on the organisms and the study system.
 In that regard, taxonomic scaling is analogous to the spatial and temporal scaling of interactions, as they all represent different ways to aggregate individuals into broader groups (either spatially, temporally, or taxonomically).

 ## Sampling for binary interaction webs